 We all want to know how to be healthy, but it seems such a high goal.
 Preparing to make healthy lifestyle changes can be both inspiring and intimidating.
 I mean, where do you start?
 Do you need to review your whole life at once?
 The answer, you may be happy to know, is: no. When it comes to adopting new healthy habits and getting them to adhere, there are many little things you can do that will make a big difference in the long run (and not drive you crazy in the process).
-Instead of trying to improve your health with a huge makeover, try these nine small, virtually painless movements for long-lasting results.
+Instead of trying to improve your health with a huge makeover, try these 7 easy tips for a healthy lifestyle.

 1. Put your meals back.